Logiqx/gps-details/docs/devices/coros/firmware/3.0706.0/README.md

 ### Overview

-The beta release 3.0706.0 in Sep 2024 appears to fix the issues seen between May and Aug 2024.
+The beta release 3.0706.0 in Sep 2024 appears to fix the issues seen between May and Aug 2024, but only for some watches.

+- The fix is only present for the APEX 2 + APEX 2 Pro.
+- The VERTIX 2 + 2S are broken and have reverted back to the behavior of 3.040x.0 in May 2024.

 The beta has yet to be released for the APEX Pro and VERTIX.
 This will provide further evidence about the use of Doppler speeds.